MinnPost/migrate-drupal-to-wordpress/results.md

     - Custom Spill :white_check_mark:
     - Image (has a thumbnail as well as a big image)
 - Author / user information
-    - We have user member level and member level capabilities (and with the Salesforce plugin, they sync as they should).
+    - We have user member level and member level capabilities (and with the Salesforce plugin, they sync as they should). :white_check_mark:
     - We need to figure out how to map the Drupal roles to WordPress capabilities - which ones we can map directly vs which ones we have to create, and how we can create them (probably with a plugin)
     - Custom fields for authors and users
 - Category / tag information